Stroomversnelling/etdmap/README.md

 # etdmap
 __"Energietransitie Dataset" mapping package__

 This package provides the required data model and helpers to map raw data to the `Energietransitie dataset` (ETD).
-The ETD is a model defining important variables for energy in teh built environment, which are used to inform policy and planning decisions in the Netherlands.
+The ETD is a model defining important variables for energy in the built environment, which are used to inform policy and planning decisions in the Netherlands.

 ## The data model